 This comprehensive guide covers everything you need to know about succession planning for your family farm or ranch.
-You can jump to the sections most relevant to you using the links below, or you can download this guide for future reference.

 Starting the Farm Transition Planning Process

 The best way to transfer a family farm or ranch varies from family to family.
-That’s why the first step of an effective farm succession plan is to define your goals by prioritizing your needs first — after all, these are your assets.
+That’s why the first step of an effective farm inheritance and succession plan is to define your goals by prioritizing your needs first — after all, these are your assets.
 Then, you can incorporate the needs of future generations who will also benefit from your succession plan.

 Most importantly, your goals should factor in your needs in retirement and as you age.
 In the process of passing the family farm or ranch to the next generation, you may start letting your heirs manage the land, purchase farm equipment and take on more responsibilities.
-But, keep in mind you might need income from assets like cell towers, billboards, natural gas and rental properties to support your lifestyle in your retirement years.
+But you might need income from assets like cell towers, billboards, natural gas and rental properties to support your lifestyle in your retirement years.
 If these revenue streams are essential to your retirement plan, don’t feel pressured to release them within your lifetime.

 As you map out your succession plan goals, also consider what’s important to you.
 If your home has significant meaning to you and your family, you may want to keep it in the family.
-Likewise, there may be certain charities you’d like to donate assets to, or you might have stipulations on the how the land you’re passing on should be used.
+Likewise, there may be certain charities you’d like to gift assets to, or you might have stipulations on the how the land you’re passing on should be used.
 Ultimately, you must determine what you want for your legacy.
 This will be your north star when you put your farm succession plan into motion.

-Determining Who to Include in Your Farm Succession Plan
+Who to Include in Your Farm Succession Plan